sverweij/state-machine-cat/README.md

 <img width="520" alt="colored states and transitions" src="https://raw.githubusercontent.com/sverweij/state-machine-cat/master/docs/pics/12state_type_overrides.png">

-The values you can use for `type`:
+The values you can use for the `type` of a state:

 | type          | example                                                                              |
 | ------------- | ------------------------------------------------------------------------------------ |